 Expired license.

+The board utilizes the definition of “expired” licensed status as defined by the department of health (department) in WAC 246-12-010.

-(1) If the license has expired for three years or less, the practitioner must meet the requirements in WAC 246-12-020 through 246-12-051.
+(1) If the license has expired for three years or less, the nurse must meet the requirements in WAC 246-12-020 through 246-12-040.

-(2) If the license has expired for more than three years and the practitioner has been in active practice in another United States jurisdiction, the practitioner must:
+(2) If the license has expired for more than three years and the nurse has been in active practice in another United States jurisdiction, the nurse must:

 (a) Submit verification of active practice from any other United States jurisdiction;